armstrca/Inventory-Management-System/to-do.md

 Orders#index is just so dang slow what the heck okay look into making the datatable one of those ones that only loads one a new page within the table

+Post-deployment thoughts:

+DataTables for Suppliers#index and Users#index do not match styling for those of Products and Orders
+  - That's because they render from smaller tables, so DataTables client-side pagination ain't so bad

+Ostensibly DataTables is supposed to be able to do server-side pagination, but I have yet to see any proof of this in my app

+New orders need to require products be in them and specify how many of each product
+  - any time a product is added to an order its stock_quantity should be updated accordingly

+Inventory transactions really are eventually necessary because a business would need to handle returns/refunds, and maybe even lost/destroyed stock

+I'm beginning to add company_id to each model table, but 'company' should probably eventually be its own model with associations to almost everything.
+This is mostly because a company may have multiple branches/locations, and certain users should only have access privileges to a limited number of those branches.
+  - Updates for all affected models need to be handled in the controllers and submitted params (rolling eyes emoji)